Fault-tolerant fermionic quantum computing: Fermion-qubit fault tolerance

-Magically, this fermion Steane code yields highly intuitive and easy-to-implement fault-tolerant logical gates.
 Of central utility is the fact that we can use qubits for controlled operations.
-We use this fact to measure stabilizers using the Hadamard test, as shown in Fig.~\ref{fig:3}b.
+One example is the measurement of stabilizers using the Hadamard test, as shown in Fig.~\ref{fig:3}b.
 From these stabilizers, we can reconstruct whether a $\tilde \gamma$ or $\gamma$ error (or both) happened on a fermion.
 Such single-Majorana errors are corrected by coupling an ancilla site $a$ prepared in $\ket{0}$ to the site with the error, acting with $(\mathrm{BRAID}_{ai})^2=\gamma_i\tilde \gamma_a$ and then measuring the ancilla.
 The measurement circuit in Fig.~\ref{fig:3}b is made fault-tolerant by for example using the Shor scheme, i.e.~replacing the single ancillary qubit with a set of qubits in a cat state and repeatedly measuring the stabilizers.
 This stabilizer measurement is also used for fault-tolerant preparation of the logical codestates from a trivial starting state.
 Note that the correction of stabilizers is optional for both state preparation and error correction---instead of enforcing stabilizers to be +1, their value can instead be tracked~\cite{gottesman1998}.
+Moreover, we expect that error correction only needs to be applied after each gate, and not during movement, as demonstrated in neutral-atom qubit quantum computers~\cite{Bluvstein2023}.

-Transversal logical gates are implemented, similar to qubit Steane codes, by applying the corresponding physical gate in parallel on all atoms, c.f.~Fig.~\ref{fig:3}c-g (Methods).
+Magically, this fermion Steane code yields highly intuitive and easy-to-implement fault-tolerant logical gates.
+Transversal logical gates are implemented, similar to qubit Steane codes, by applying the corresponding physical gate in parallel on all atoms, c.f.~Fig.~\ref{fig:3}c-g, see Methods.
 This set of gates turns out to be the Majorana Clifford gates \braid, \czf, \Sf, which in analogy to qubit Clifford gates map a single Majorana operator string to another single Majorana string.
 These transversal Clifford gates are inherently fault-tolerant as an error on one physical codeblock can only spread to one physical fermion in the other codeblock.